movement-disorders/therappeye/README.md

 To use this engine, simply compile and run the `main.cpp` file located in the `src` directory.

+## Compiling for MacOS with provided Makefiles

+If you are using MacOs along with having installed the `frameworks` for `SFML` (as suggested by their website):

+* open a terminal.
+* `cd` into `therappeye` folder.
+* run command `make therappeye -f makeMac.mk`.
+The `-f` argument tells `make` which `makefile` to use.
+* for now (08/09/2023) some warnings will be generated but program will compile.
+* run command `./therappeye` to start program.

+If you would like to clean the directory (remove object files, debug symbols), use command `make clean -f makeMac.mk` in the `therappeye` folder.

+If you would like to remove the executable, use the command `rm -f therappeye` in the `therappeye` folder.

+## Compiling for a Unix/Linux based platform with Provided Makefiles

+If you are using a Unix/Linux based platform, which includes `Windows Subset for Linux (WSL)` on Windows and VSCode's integrated `bash` terminal.
+And have installed the `libraries` for `SFML`, do the following:

+* open a terminal.
+* `cd` into `therappeye` folder.
+* run command `make therappeye -f makeUnix.mk`.
+The `-f` argument tells `make` which `makefile` to use.
+* for now (08/09/2023) some warnings will be generated but program will compile.
+* run command `./therappeye` to start program.

+If you would like to clean the directory (remove object files, debug symbols), use command `make clean -f makeUnix.mk` in the `therappeye` folder.

+If you would like to remove the executable, use the command `rm -f therappeye` in the `therappeye` folder.

 ## Prerequisites

 In Linux, make sure you have:

 Ubuntu, Debian:

 * `sudo apt-get install libsfml-dev`

 > **Devcontainer:** the development container image takes care of `libsfml-dev` library installation.
 If you choose such dev scenario, the prereq will be satisfied already.

 ## How to run

 * Clone
 * Prerequisites
 * (linux) `g++ src/main.cpp src/presentation.cpp -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system`.
 Then `./sfml-app`

 > For CUDA-LAB: `nvcc src/<filename>.cu -o cusfml-app  -lsfml-graphics -lsfml-window -lsfml-system`.
 Then `./cusfml-app`

 Once running, press letter `n` from the keyboard to move to 'n'ext scene (exercise).
-Once you reach the end, press `q`  to 'q'uit and terminate the program.
+Once you reach the end, press `q`  to 'quit' and terminate the program.

 ## Contributing